shnizzedy/2023-OHBM-abstract-NodeBlocks/README.md

 ![Figure 1](./figures/figure1.png)

 Each entity in such a docstring dictionary defines how a NodeBlock built from that function should interact with a pipeline configuration (“config”, “switch”, “option_key”, “option_val”) or with other NodeBlocks (“name”, “inputs”, “outputs”).
-A value can be the string “None” instead of one of the specified types, but each must be specified.
+A value can be the string “None” instead of one of the specified types, but each must be specified (see Table 1).
 Future versions may include new or changed entities.

 ![Table 1](./figures/table1.png)